A composition between risk and deviation measures: Main results

-\begin{Rem} As proved by \cite{Bauerle2006}, in the presence of Law Invariance, Convexity and Monotonicity are equivalent to second order stochastic dominance for atom-less spaces.
-As Limitedness implies Monotonicity, in the presence of Convexity and Law Invariance, it also implies second order stochastic dominance. \end{Rem}
+\begin{Rem} As proved by \cite{Bauerle2006}, in the presence of Law Invariance, Convexity and Monotonicity are equivalent to second-order stochastic dominance for atom-less spaces.
+As Limitedness implies Monotonicity, in the presence of Convexity and Law Invariance, it also implies second-order stochastic dominance. \end{Rem}

-\begin{The} Let $\rho : L^{p}\rightarrow \mathbb{R}$ be a coherent risk measure and $\mathcal{D} : L^{p}\rightarrow \mathbb{R}_{+}$ a generalized deviation measure.
+\begin{The} Let $\rho : L^{p}\rightarrow \mathbb{R}\cup\{\infty\}$ be a coherent risk measure and $\mathcal{D} : L^{p}\rightarrow \mathbb{R}_{+}\cup\{\infty\}$ a generalized deviation measure.
 Then: